 Located at MP 65.5, Scotch Bonnet sells sweets and souvenirs.
 By far the biggest draw is their fudge, which is made fresh in house and is so good it was featured on the Food Network.
 You’ll find more than 30 flavors, so we dare you to try to resist.
 They also sell 21 flavors of saltwater taffy and 24 flavors of Jelly Belly jelly beans.... read more

 This gallery, owned by a native Hatteras Island family for more than 20 years, is not an ordinary art gallery.
 Sure, they offer paintings and other artwork by their family of artisans, but they also offer rock art, driftwood art and their latest creation, oyster shell art.
 Sarah Allender is the jewelry designer on site.
-She also has her own signature etched glass, which is... read more
+She also has her own signature etched glass that is... read more

 The Elegant Attic is an antiques shop housed in an old Buxton cottage that the owner saved from demolition.
 The shop’s main feature is a spectacular selection of antique stained-glass windows and doors imported from England.
 You’ll find other antiques as well, including English and domestic furniture, and there’s also a large selection of jewelry, linens, fine glassware, scarves, clothing, candles and gifts.
 The prices... read more